hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 cfe-selfsigned-issuer   True    7s
 ```

-An issuer created in this way works only for the current namespace.
-If you want to be able to request certificates from any namespace in a cluster, create a custom Kubernetes resource called *ClusterIssuer* using the following YAM manifest file *clusterissuer.yaml*:
+If you want to be able to request certificates from any namespace in a cluster, create a CRD resource called *ClusterIssuer* using the following YAM manifest file *clusterissuer.yaml*:

 ```shell